ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 In the terminal, execute `jupyter lab`.

 Navigate to the `notebooks` directory and open your notebook of choice.
+You will probably be asked which environment you would like to use with the notebook.
+Select the `Python (intro-to-causal-inference)` environment you created in the step above.

 ## Acknowledgements

 I would like to like to acknowledgement the following individuals for creating public causal inference materials that were useful in the creation of this tutorial:

 - Konstantinos Papadopoulos @ [Analytics Mayhem](https://analyticsmayhem.com/)